 “Having the tap apart gives you a good opportunity to give it a good clean with a descaling agent!”

 “Any washers or o-rings that are crusted up, worn or perished will need to be replaced as they are a leak waiting to happen!”

-“Be careful not to use too much force, many taps are chrome plated and when they are scratched, they will never be 100% again!”
+“Use a rag or cloth to hold the tap and be careful not to use too much force, many taps are chrome plated and when they are scratched, they will never be 100% again!”